Jadcherla: Demographics

 As of 2011 census, Jadcherla had a population of 17,958.
 The total population constitute, 9,083 males and 8,875 females —a sex ratio of 977 females per 1000 males.
 2,251 children are in the age group of zero–six years, of which 1,139 are boys and 1,112 are girls.
 The average literacy rate stands at 75.25% with 11,820 literates, significantly higher than the state average of 67.41%.

 Government and politics

 Jadcherla is a state Assembly/Vidhan Sabha constituency in the state of Telangana and is part of Mahbubnagar Lok Sabha/Parliamentary constituency.
 Jadcherla falls in Mahabubnagar district and South Telangana region of Telangana.
 It is categorised as a rural seat.
 Janampalli Anirudh Reddy is the present MLA of the constituency from Indian National Congress.
-It is also a part of Mahabubnagar lok sabha constituency which was won by Manne Srinivas Reddy of Bharat Rashtra Samithi.
+It is also a part of Mahabubnagar lok sabha constituency which was won by DK Aruna of Bhartiya Janata Party.